tmolitor002/SQL-for-Data-Viz/Week-2/02_02-The WHERE clause.md

 Now we are getting the players we are looking for, but the above query is still a bit messy, particularily how all the different positions are laid out.

-## The IN sub-clause
+## The IN operator

 Although our logic above works, it gets a bit repetive to type out `or <fieldname> = '<value>'` over and over again.
-We us the `IN` sub-clause to filter for records where the value of a certain field is within a list of allowable values
+We us the `IN` operator to filter for records where the value of a certain field is within a list of allowable values.

 ```sql
 SELECT gsis_id